Regulated product stewardship

-The Government has declared six priority products for regulated product stewardship under the Waste Minimisation Act 2008.
-This is part of a wider plan to reduce the amount of rubbish ending up in landfills or polluting the environment.
+The Government has declared six priority products for product stewardship under the Waste Minimisation Act 2008.
+This is part of a wider plan to reduce the number of materials ending up in landfills or polluting the environment.

-Regulated product stewardship is when regulations are used to:
+Priority product stewardship is when regulations may be used to:

-• place responsibilities for managing end-of-life products on producers, importers and retailers rather than on communities, councils, neighbourhoods and nature.
+• place responsibilities for managing end-of-life products on producers, importers and retailers rather than on consumers, the wider community or councils.

 About product stewardship in New Zealand